Our Perfect Southern England Itinerary: A Road Trip Guide

 Of course, you can also see a play at the Royal Shakespeare Company and enjoy his work in action.

-For some incredible Tudor-inspired night, stay at Mercure Stratford Upon Avon Shakespeare Hotel or the White Swan Hotel.
-Both hotels are listed Tudor buildings and offer beautifully preserved wooden beam architecture and finishings.
+For some incredible Gothic-inspired night, stay at Ettington Park Hotel or the White Swan Hotel.
+Both hotels are listed buildings and offer beautifully preserved wooden beam architecture and finishings.

 They are the perfect place to grab a drink in the evening and get a peaceful night’s rest, all while transporting you back to the times of Shakespeare.